H6gvbhYujnhwP/thegreenagents-studio/BLUEPRINT.md

 - Stop-condition filter querying `email_replies`
 - Sequence editor UI in CampaignModal — **mockup first**
 - Per-step stats columns

-### 3. Customer portal polish (small, low priority)

-These came up during chunk 3b development but were deliberately deferred:

-- **Mock data constants left declared.** `mockReplies` and `mockCampaigns` at the top of `PortalApp.jsx` are no longer referenced — they're harmless unused JS but worth a small cleanup.
-- **The legacy combined `POST /posts/:id/regenerate` route** is no longer wired to a UI but kept in place.
-Can be removed in a future cleanup.
-- **Stale-brief warning** is currently 14 days.
-May want tuning based on observed cadence.
-- **Reply send retry on transient SES failure.** Currently fails fast with a 502 + error banner.
-Could add 1 retry with backoff for transient throttle errors.
-- **Inbox infinite scroll / search.** Capped at 100 most-recent replies.
-If a customer has thousands, older ones are invisible.
-- Visible feedback when a service is set to "Not required" (subtle warning text on the Manage panel).
-- Banner at top of Manage panel when zero services are subscribed: "This customer has no services enabled — they'll see 'Not required' on every tab."
-- Greater visual distinction for the Save Services button when dirty (currently relies on opacity change which can be missed).

 ### 4. SNS subscription wiring (USER ACTION ONLY, no code)